liquidinvestigations/node/Readme.md

 ./liquid deploy
 ```

-The liquid instance will listen on port 80 on the local machine.
-If you don't
+The liquid instance will listen by default on port 80 on the local machine.
+If
-have a DNS domain pointing to the macine, you can add entries to `/etc/hosts`:
+you don't have a DNS domain pointing to the macine, you can add entries to
+`/etc/hosts`:

 ```
 10.0.0.1 liquid.example.com